-Points of Interest You should definitely walk the trail to Rose Valley Falls.
+Points of Interest Rose Valley Falls.
 This trail begins at the southwest area of the campground.
 Follow it for a short 1/2 mile and be at the base of the falls.
-It truly is spectacular.
 The cliffs at the falls are arkosic sandstone and crumble easily.
 Please do not climb around on steep sections or get close to the edge.
 Please park outside of the Rose Valley Campground.

 At this time, the Rose Valley lakes are not currently being stocked.
 For more informaion about fishing regulations, go to California Department of Fish and Wildlife.
 Call (562) 594-7268 or check their website at http://www.dfg.ca.gov/fish/Hatcheries/FishPlanting/Evaluation.asp for fish stocking information.

 Close by is the Piedra Blanca Trailhead which is at the end of the Rose Valley Road past the Ojai Valley Gun Club operating under a Special Use Permit with the Los Padres National Forest and the Middle Lion Campground.
 The trailhead is the gateway for the Sespe River Trail (22W04) and the Gene Marshall-Piedra Blanca National Recreation Trail (22W03).

 Vegetation Cottonwood trees provide shade for some of the camp-sites.
 You may notice a few small pine trees in the center of the campground.
 Other plants to see include toyon, chamise, and sage.
 Toyon is especially beautiful in the fall and winter with its bright red berries.
 If you like wildflowers, Rose Valley offers wild rose and poppies in the spring.